Nateight8/urbancruise/server/README_MVP.md

 - ✅ Frontend can authenticate and make API requests.
 - **Next:** Ensure all user flows (login, logout, session refresh, error states) are handled gracefully in the UI.
 Add loading and error states for all network requests.
+  - **Session refresh:** Not required in this session-cookie setup; the session is automatically extended on user activity.
+If the session expires, prompt the user to log in again.

 ### 6. Security